rm511130/Tanzu-Workshop-TKGI/WIP.md

 -----------------------------------------------------
 ### LAB-4: Connecting to PKS API and Resizing a Kubernetes Cluster

-- The creation of a Kubernetes Cluster takes over 10 minutes so we have already created a Kubernetes Cluster for you.
+- The creation of a Kubernetes Cluster takes over 10 minutes so we created a Kubernetes Cluster for you in preparation for this workshop.

 ![](./images/bosh_pks_k8s_on_public_cloud.png)